-According to the 3422 AA Mossel Bay 1:50 000 geological map, the site is underlain by Uitenhage Group sediments (Hartenbos Formation) of Cretaceous age.
-The Hartenbos Formation comprises sand, silt and clay, and typically supports shale renosterveld in the area.
-This unit is well exposed in road cutting south of the Hartenbos River (Viljoen, 1993).
+According to the 3422AA Mossel Bay 1:50 000 geological map, the site is underlain by Uitenhage Group sediments (Kirkwood Formation) of Cretaceous age.
+The Kirkwood Formation comprises mudstone, siltstone, sandstone and subordinate conglomerate, and typically supports thicket vegetation in the area.
+This unit is usually exposed in road and river cuttings, as well as in quarries (Viljoen, 1993).